Considering starting a commercial grow in Michigan? Then you’re likely wondering about Michigan commercial grow license cost.

 Michigan Growers License Application

-Michigan’s cannabis law incorporates qualifications for those who want to apply for a commercial grow license.
+Michigan’s cannabis law incorporates qualifications for those applying for a commercial grow license.
 Applicants must meet several strict conditions to make this happen.

 The MMFLA and the Administrative Emergency Rules outline that some offenses automatically disqualify applicants from submitting a Michigan growers license application.
 With this in mind, all applicants are required to disclose all prior criminal history to the board.
 If they do not, they risk being denied.